gcapes/image-classification-demo/slideshow/slides.md

 - Use a training dataset with the same number of cats as dogs
 - How does this affect the classification power using the same test images?
-- One cat misclassified as a dog, and three dogs misclassified as cats.
+- Same three dogs are misclassified as cats, and now one cat is misclassified as a dog

 ---